 Family Violence Strangulation in Texas | Texas Council on Family Violence (TCFV) — The TCFV is a 501 (c)(3) nonprofit organization that “promotes safe and healthy relationships by supporting service providers, facilitating strategic prevention efforts, and creating opportunities for freedom from domestic violence.”
 View a PDF version of TCFV literature that discusses assault by strangulation offenses.
 You can learn more about signs and symptoms of strangulation, terminology, and tips for advocates.

 Gus Barron v.
 State, 03-11-00519-CR (Tex.
 App.
 2013) — On July 26, 2013, the Third Court of Appeals issued its decision in this case of a man who had been found guilty of two assault offenses—a standard assault charge and a strangulation charge—arising from the same altercation with a family member.
 The appellant raised six issues on appeal, contending that his convictions violate double-jeopardy prohibitions, that the trial court erroneously admitted hospital records and expert testimony about the behavior of victims, that the trial court erroneously let the State amend the indictment after the trial began, and erroneously failed to instruct the jury on the lesser-included offense of misdemeanor assault.
-The Court of Appeals sustained the double-jeopardy issue in part, reverses and dismissed the conviction for the standard assault charge, and affirmed the conviction for the strangulation charge, finding that the State was not required to elect the manner and means by which he committed the alleged assaults, there was no harm from admission of medical records, there was no harm from admission of expert testimony, there was no error in alteration of the indictment, and there was no error in omission of instruction on lesser-included offense.
+The Court of Appeals sustained the double-jeopardy issue in part, reverses and dismissed the conviction for the standard assault charge, and affirmed the conviction for the strangulation charge, finding that the State was not required to elect the manner and means by which he committed the alleged assaults, there was no harm from the admission of medical records, there was no harm from the admission of expert testimony, there was no error in alteration of the indictment, and there was no error in omission of an instruction on a lesser-included offense.

-Bigamist cleared by statute of limitations — A grand jury chose not to indict a 38-year-old Grand Prairie man in 2013 after he was arrested for bigamy.
+Bigamist cleared by the statute of limitations — A grand jury chose not to indict a 38-year-old Grand Prairie man in 2013 after he was arrested for bigamy.
 The man reportedly spent two-and-a-half years married to two women, spending weekends with one and weekdays with the other without informing either of the other’s existence (he did file for divorce from his first wife, but the paperwork was never finalized).
 A spokeswoman for the district attorney’s office told the Fort Worth Star-Telegram that “prosecutors worked diligently to find alternate charges to support the allegations” after “it became clear that there was an issue with the statute of limitations on the bigamy charge,” but the case presented to the grand jury did not result in an indictment.

 Stevens v.
 State, 243 S.W.2d 162 (Tex.
 Crim.
 App.
 1951) — In 1951, the Court of Criminal Appeals of Texas reviewed this case of a man convicted of bigamy and sentenced to two years in the penitentiary.
 The man’s first marriage was a valid ceremonial marriage but his second was “made to depend entirely upon circumstances claimed to be sufficient to constitute a common-law marriage.”
 The man appealed the decision on the basis that a common-law marriage cannot be a bigamous marriage and the facts did not show a common-law marriage.
 The Court of Criminal Appeals, however, affirmed the judgment, writing: